top of page

 The Sumo-bot category is a competition that is always present in any tournament you attend.
 The challenge is to push the opponent's robot out of the ring, just like in the Japanese sport of Sumo.

-The solutions my team and I developed for these challenges manly focused on the mechanical aspect of the robots, always aiming to combine different manufacturing technics and materials.
+The solutions my team and I developed for these challenges manly focused on the mechanical aspect of the robots, always aiming to combine different manufacturing techniques and materials.

 3Dsumo1.png